web2solutions/voodux/docs/README.md

       console.debug('Volvo', Volvo)
   })

-  // start foundation and get it ready to be used const start = await foundation.start() if (start.error) {
+  // start application foundation and get it ready to be used const start = await foundation.start() if (start.error) {
       throw new Error(`Error starting foundation stack: ${start.error}`) }

-  // console.debug('start', start)
+  // start rendering yout React application by passing the application foundation as it prop.
   ReactDOM.render(
     <App foundation={foundation} />,
     document.getElementById('root')